Shuzhengz/TPFanCtrl2/README.md

 Building this program requires Microsoft Visual Studio 2022 Community

-The project should have the correct configuration upon opening the project file `fancontrol.sln`
+The project should have the correct configuration upon opening the project file `fancontrol.sln`, though you might have to manually copy and past the `.ini` file into the Debug folder to test the built program

 The project currently builds with the configuration: `Debug` `Win32` (You will need admin permission to run the built program)